 This account was created by the Finance Statutes (Innovative Clean Energy Fund) Amendment Act in 2007 and is continued under the Special Accounts Appropriation and Control Act.
 The purpose of the account is to support the expanded use of clean energy, promote energy efficiency and conservation, and accelerate the commercialization of clean energy technologies through projects and programs that address provincial energy and environmental priorities.
 Revenues credited to the account originally came from a levy applied to all final purchases of specified 'energy products' in British Columbia under section 68.01 of the Social Services Tax Act prior to August 1, 2010.
-The levy will be re-introduced on April 1, 2013 under the Provincial Sales Tax Act; however, under the revised definition of 'energy products', electricity is now excluded.
+The levy was re-introduced on April 1, 2013 under the Provincial Sales Tax Act; however, under the revised definition of 'energy products', electricity is now excluded.
 Program expenses are recovered from the Special Account.
 Expenses are limited to those permitted within the scope of the Act and include administration of the account.

-SPENDING AUTHORITY AVAILABLE AT THE BEGINNING OF THE FISCAL YEAR 2 33,868 22,991
+SPENDING AUTHORITY AVAILABLE AT THE BEGINNING OF THE FISCAL YEAR 2 33,868 23,004

-OPERATING TRANSACTIONS

-Revenue 7,000
+Revenue 7.000

 Expense (14,947) (5,030)

 Net Revenue (Expense) (14,947) 1,970

-Difference Between 2012/13 Estimates and Projected Actual Net Revenue (Expense) 4,070
+Difference Between 2012/13 Estimates and Projected Actual Net Revenue (Expense) 4,083

 FINANCING TRANSACTIONS

 Receipts

 Disbursements

-Capital Expenditures
+Capital Expenditures - -

 Net Cash Source (Requirement)

-PROJECTED SPENDING AUTHORITY AVAILABLE AT THE END OF THE FISCAL YEAR 2 22,991 24,961
+PROJECTED SPENDING AUTHORITY AVAILABLE AT THE END OF THE FISCAL YEAR 2 23,004 24,974

-1 A Special Account is an account in the General Fund where the authorization to spend money from the account is located in an Act other than the Supply Act.
+&lt;sup>1 A Special Account is an account in the General Fund where the authorization to spend money from the account is located in an Act other than the Supply Act.

-2 The Projected Spending Authority Available represents the cash and temporary investments projected to be available at the end of the fiscal year.
+&lt;sup>2 The Projected Spending Authority Available represents the cash and temporary investments projected to be available at the end of the fiscal year.
 The Spending Authority Available at the beginning of the fiscal year 2012/13 is based on the 2011/12 Public Accounts.

 REVENUE COLLECTED FOR.
 AND TRANSFERRED TO.
-OTHER ENTITIES BY CORE BUSINESS (\$000)
+OTHER ENTITIES BY CORE BUSINESS

-Estimates 2012/13 Estimates 2013/14

-OIL AND GAS

-OIL AND GAS COMMISSION - Disbursements are provided by the province to the Oil and Gas Commission w and levies assessed and collected on behalf of the Commission under the Oil and Gas Activities Act and the Administration costs are funded through the ministry's voted appropriations.

-Disbursements 31,157 28,083

-Receipts (31,157) (28,083)

-Net Cash Requirement (Source)

 ELECTRICITY AND ALTERNATIVE ENERGY

-NORTHWEST TRANSMISSION LINE - Disbursements are provided by the province to BC Hydro for the Nederal-provincial cost sharing agreement.
-Federal funding is received by the Ministry of Energy, Mines and Administration costs are funded through the ministry's voted appropriations.
+NORTHWEST TRANSMISSION LINE - Disbursements are provided by the province to BC Hydro for the Northwest Transmission Line under a federal-provincial cost sharing agreement.
+Federal funding is received by the Ministry of Energy and Mines on BC Hydro's behalf.
+Administration costs are funded through the ministry's voted appropriations.

 Disbursements 60,000 57,000

 Receipts (60,000) (57,000)

 Net Cash Requirement (Source)